-I think a lot of people want to recycle properly, they’re just a little confused on where to start.
-So, here’s my guide to recycling paper.
+I think a lot of people want to recycle paper properly, they’re just a little confused on where to start.
+So, here’s my comprehensive guide on recycling paper products of all kinds.
 Of course, always check with your own waste management facility, and remember the zero waste lifestyle is about recycling less NOT more.

 As a reminder at the beginning of 2018, China, the main global buyer of recycled paper products, stopped accepting ANY paper bales with a 1% contamination rate or higher.